suzy2521alien/passwordgen/README.md

 # passwordgen
-this is used to generate a password with 12 charsters
+this is used to generate a password with 12 charasters